Basement Birds: Formation

 Kavyen Temperley, singer-songwriter and bass guitarist for Eskimo Joe, proposed the idea of working in a harmony-driven group, which eventually resulted in Basement Birds, with fellow singer-songwriters when Josh Pyke (ex-An Empty Flight, solo) joined a national tour with Eskimo Joe.
 During 2008 Kevin Mitchell (singer-songwriter-guitarist of Jebediah) was working on his solo project as Bob Evans.
 In his backing band was Steve Parkin (ex-Vinyl, Autopilot, solo), another singer-songwriter and a lead guitarist.

-The four members discussed joining together over phone calls and emails.
+The four members discussed creating a band over phone calls and emails.
 The initial vision was to record acoustic-based music which referenced their mutual influences of Crosby, Stills, Nash & Young and Wilco.
 Mitchell and Parkin started writing what would become the group's first single, "Waiting for You".
 Meanwhile, Pyke and Temperley had penned a track, "Reasons".
 Eventually both tracks were credited to all four members.

 From mid-2009 Basement Birds started recording in four-week blocks at Temperley's home studio in Hamilton Hill, a Perth suburb.

 "Waiting for You", the first single by Basement Birds, was released on 26 April 2010.
 It had been first aired by The Doctor aka Lindsay McDougall on the Drive program of national radio station, Triple J, on 14 April.
 Pyke revealed, in an accompanying interview, that the group hoped to tour in mid-2010.

 The content of the group's debut album was released via iTunes digital downloads in the form of three extended play bundles and two singles, every couple of weeks.
-Carmine Pascuzzi of Mediasearch declared the bundles were "an Australian first."
+Carmine Pascuzzi of Mediasearch declared the bundles were "an Australian first".
 The initial such bundle included "Reasons", "Skin of the Sky" and "Bus Stop" (the latter featuring Julia Stone on guest vocals), which was released on iTunes on 17 May 2010.